BasedLabs/NoLabs/README.md

 - Downloading data from [ChemBL](https://www.ebi.ac.uk/chembl/)
 - Downloading data from [RcsbPDB](https://www.rcsb.org/)
-- Questions about drug discovery process, targets, chemical components etc.
+- Questions about drug discovery process, targets, chemical components etc
+- Writing review reports based on published papers

 For example, you can ask
 - "Can you pull me some latest approved drugs?"
 - "Can you download me 1000 rhodopsins?"
 - "How does an aspirin molecule look like?" and it will do this and answer other questions.